thekthuser/es_api/README.md

 es_api: A short API for searching indices in Elasticsearch.

 The app can be installed by running 'npm install' inside the root directory and started by running 'npm run serve'.
+Tests can be run with 'npm test', but require the app to be shutdown to work correctly.

 SQLite and Elasticsearch are required, with Elasticsearch running on localhost:9200.